 That extra dose of caffeine can have an effect on your body that’s similar to drinking two or three cups of coffee.

-How does espresso, that’s made by pushing hot water through ground coffee have the same amount of caffeine as coffee?
+How does espresso, that’s made by pushing hot water through ground coffee have the same amount of caffeine as regular coffee?

 Well, the espresso is ground up much finer than regular coffee.
 It makes it easier for the water to pass through them at a high speed.